anefzaoui/rocketchat-emoji-bulk-upload/readme.md

 --------

 *   Import custom emojis from a remote YAML file

+    The script allows you to easily import custom emojis from a remote YAML file by providing the file's URL.
+The YAML file should contain the emoji names and image sources in a well-structured format.

 *   Uses the Rocket.Chat API for easy and secure integration

+    This script interacts with your Rocket.Chat server using the official API, ensuring a secure and straightforward integration process.
+You will need to provide your admin username and password to authenticate with the API.

 *   Command-line interface for user input

+    The script uses a simple command-line interface to gather required information, such as the YAML file URL, Rocket.Chat server URL, and admin credentials, making it easy to run and configure.

 *   Automatic download and upload of custom emoji images

+    The script takes care of downloading the custom emoji images from the URLs specified in the YAML file and uploading them to your Rocket.Chat server.
+This automated process simplifies the bulk import of custom emojis.

 *   Bulk import support

+    This script is designed to handle multiple custom emojis at once, allowing you to import a large number of emojis in a single run, saving you time and effort.

 *   Support for `.env` file to store server URL and admin credentials

+    You can create a `.env` file in the project folder to store your Rocket.Chat server URL, admin username, and password.
+This helps to keep your credentials secure and simplifies running the script, as you won't need to input these values manually each time.

+*   Skipping Existing Emojis

+    This script has been updated to check for existing custom emojis on your Rocket.Chat server before uploading new ones.
+If an emoji from the YAML file is already present on the server, the script will skip uploading that emoji and print a message to inform you that it has been skipped.
+This helps to prevent duplicate emojis from being uploaded if you run the script multiple times using the same YAML file.

 Requirements
 ------------